merce-fra/PELCA/README.md

 To use the tool, you must work with a specific Excel input file.
 You can find the general template in [Input](/Input) (Input - template.xlsx).

-The Excel file is divided into 8 sheets that need to be filled out:
+The Excel file is divided into 8 sheets that need to be filled out, **Cells highlighted in orange indicate areas that need to be modified.** :

 - **`Inventory - Manufacturing`**